The Karate Kid Cast (1984)- Where are They Now?

 O’Dell first broke into acting by appearing on the hit television show CHiPs in 1978.
 His first big break on the big screen came in 1984 with The Karate Kid, playing the role of Jimmy.
 This helped open the door to O’Dell’s biggest success to date, and the role for which he is best known, playing ultra-conservative preppy Alan Pinkard in the hit ABC sitcom Head of the Class from 1986 to 1991.

-O’Dell has since taken on various acting roles over the years making appearances on shows such as Suddenly Susan, George Lopez and most recently K.C.
-Undercover in 2015.
-Now age 56, O’Dell lives in the Los Angeles area where he works primarily as an acting and dialogue coach.
+O’Dell has since taken on various acting roles over the years, making appearances on shows such as Suddenly Susan, George Lopez and K.C.
+Undercover.
+Now age 58, O’Dell lives in the Los Angeles area where he has worked primarily as an acting and dialogue coach over the last few years.
+That said, he is set to make his return to acting, starring as Dr. Al Middleton in the upcoming medical drama Gods of Medicine.